South City Chiefs: History

-The Chiefs Juniors have won five championships: 2007, 2008, 2011, 2013 and most recently in 2018 & 2019, going undefeated in all games (including the Championship for 2018), unfortunately the Championship game for Chiefs Juniors of 2019 was a loss, by 2 points.
+The Chiefs Juniors have won eight championships: 2007, 2008, 2011, 2013, 2018, 2022, 2023, 2024 going undefeated in all games.
 We're very proud of our Juniors Program and look forward to them joining us at a Senior level.

 We have produced a number of players that have represented South Australia and Australia and we are proud to have the only player (Andrew Hurcombe) in Australian history to run for over 12,000 yards.

 Most recently the following Chiefs where inducted into the South Australian Hall of Fame.
 Andrew Hurcombe, Christopher de Mello, David Sedgwick, Lynn & Dawn Mayman, Shaun McKeough, Trevor & Lyn Dean.

 Again, in 2017 we had more Chiefs inducted to the South Australian Hall of Fame: